ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Subject Supposed to Know (SSS)
 [Literature] The AI-Specific Roles, The Pathology Objects (The Diagnosis), Domain: Psychoanalytic, System Role: Scaffolding, Temporal: Dynamic, Operational Flags: Pathology

-The illusion that the AI possesses the "Truth," which creates a counterfeit holding environment The **"Subject Supposed to Know" (SSS)**, or *sujet supposé savoir*, is a central concept in the psychoanalytic theory of Jacques Lacan, primarily concerning the mechanism of **transference**.
+The illusion that the AI possesses the "Truth," which can be experienced as a counterfeit holding environment.
+The **"Subject Supposed to Know" (SSS)**, or *sujet supposé savoir*, is a central concept in the psychoanalytic theory of Jacques Lacan, primarily concerning the mechanism of **transference**.
 In short, it is **the unconscious assumption that a person (initially the psychoanalyst) possesses a hidden, secret knowledge** about the analysand's (patient's) own truth, desire, or the ultimate cause of their suffering.
 Key Points